Purkinje cell number decreases in the adult female rat cerebellum following exposure to 900 MHz electromagnetic field

 Limitations

-- Sample size not reported in the provided abstract.
+- Sample size not stated in the abstract

 View raw extracted JSON